CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/he-progressive-2024/index.md

   comparative experiments with seven other state-of-the-art algorithms.
 The stylized effects are evaluated in terms of visual effects and quantitative indicators.
-The experiments show that the lightest LSTFlow performs the best in SSIM, Color Entropy, Color Uniformity and FID indicators and outperforms state-of-the-art methods.
+The experiments show that the lightest LSTFlow performs the best in SSIM, Color Entropy, Color Uniformity and FID indicators and outperforms state-of-the-art methods.</div>
 links:
 - name: URL
   url: https://linkinghub.elsevier.com/retrieve/pii/S0950705123010250